 My second wake-up call

-When I got out, I had a huge sense of freedom and made a commitment to myself that I would never allow myself to feel that vulnerable again.
+Thankfully I got better.
+And when I finally got out of hospital, I had a huge sense of freedom – I suddenly had my life back!
+That day I made a commitment to myself that I would never allow myself to feel that vulnerable again.

 The change process

 Whatever anyone tells you, the change process is very hard.
 On day three I got the worst flu I’ve ever had and was in bed for an entire week.
 I felt weak, ill and super depressed.
-But I stuck with it as I had a big Why – I wanted to live as I had so much to do.
+But I stuck with it as I had a big Why – I wanted to live as I had so much to do!
 And on day 6, I started to feel better.
 On day 7 I started to feel much better and by day 8, I felt amazing!
 My energy went through the roof.
-I was waking up at 5.00am and doing 3 hours of work before the working day even began, which meant that I was able to have my big corporate job by day, but also geek out on wellness and nutrition at other times, eventually training to be a health & wellness coach and building a wellness coaching business as a side hustle which was a great outlet for my creative energy and eventually became my Raw Energy brand.
+I was waking up at 5am and doing 3 hours of work before the working day even began, which meant that I was able to have my big corporate job by day, but also geek out on wellness and nutrition at other times, eventually training to be a health & wellness coach and building a wellness coaching business as a side hustle which was a great outlet for my creative energy.
+This eventually became RAW Energy.

 I was loving it, and I wanted everyone to enjoy wellness and also started to imagine what this newly found solution could do for the energy of a whole team or an organisation.
 The trouble was that my approach looked too extreme to others who still perceived wellness as eating what you don’t like and doing what you don’t want to do, and saw me as the guy who seemed to only eat broccoli and leaves!